New Student Resources

 For more information about each specific orientation and transition program, visit the Orientation section.

 UNIV 101/UNIV 103 are two-credit seminar courses for first-semester freshmen students.
 UNIV offers a blended course format, team-taught by a faculty member and a professional staff member.
 The course includes two primary components, one focusing on an interesting academic topic, with the second component devoted to new student transition topics.
 The team teaching format and combined components allow opportunities for students to explore and discuss the specific academic and the transition topics, utilize campus resources, develop critical thinking and writing skills and improve time management.
 Students are assigned a Discovery Advisor, a peer resource, to assist with college transition from a student perspective.
 To find specific meeting times and locations, visit the Schedule of Classes website.
 NOTE: Students may not register for multiple sections of UNIV 101/103.

 Emerging Leaders Program

-New students can apply to be part of the ELP through an online application, available May through the end of the July orientation programs on the ELP website.
+New students can apply to be part of the ELP through an online application, available May through the end of the July orientation programs on the ELP website (applications are due July 31st).
 For more information about the ELP, visit www.binghamton.edu/emerging-leaders.